2026-05-06 · supplements, appetite, weight-management

 Cost, access, and time commitment

-If you are taking other medications, factor in the cost of a clinician visit to review safety and interactions.
+If you take other medications, factor in the cost of a clinician visit to review safety and interactions.
+To reduce costs, choose single-ingredient products with third-party testing and avoid expensive multi-supplement bundles.

 How to decide (decision checklist)